 Read more: 4 Good Things Sour Cream Does for You

-Reduce the amount of milk in your recipes and replace it with yogurt.
-Substitute ¼ of the requested liquid with yogurt.
-For instance if your recipe calls for 4 cups of milk, replace 1 cup with yogurt.
+Substitute a fourth of the amount of dairy milk the recipe calls for with yogurt.
+For instance, if your recipe calls for 4 cups of milk, replace it with one cup of yogurt.